VivianHenry/Hospital-Management-System/README.md

 The following steps need to be undertaken in order to recreate the Hospital Management System project

 Step 1: Installing and Configuring XAMP/WAMP: In order for the project to work, XAMP (MacOS) or WAMP (Windows) needs to be installed.
 Once done, the hms folder must be added to the directory.
-In order to do this,

 Step 2: Initializing the Required Servers: From the XAMP/WAMP manager, initialize the MySQL Database and Apache Web servers.